Agnessofia/coda22/09_quanteda_E3.md

 ciro |> View()
 ```

 Our nest step is to compare the candidates.
-We will select them by pairs, so we can observe their most relevant words":
+We will select them by pairs, so we can observe their most relevant words:

 ``` r
 a.lula_Ciro <- corpus_subset(presidents.C, screen_name != "jairbolsonaro")